 - Fill out an application in the Health Insurance Marketplace.
 When you finish the application, we’ll tell you which programs you and your family qualify for.

-What age are you eligible for Medicare in Illinois?
+Do I qualify for Medicare in Illinois?

 You are age 65 or older.
 You are under 65, disabled, and receive disability benefits from Social Security or the Railroad Retirement Board.
 You have end-stage renal disease (ERSD).
 You have ALS (Amyotrophic Lateral Sclerosis), also known as Lou Gehrig’s disease.

 Can I print my Illinois medical card online?